IRS.com is not affiliated with any government agencies

 New York State Taxes

-New York has three major sources of tax revenue ? the Personal Income Tax, the Corporation Tax, and the Sales/Use Tax.
+New York has three major sources of tax revenue: the Personal Income Tax, the Corporation Tax, and the Sales/Use Tax.
 These, plus Property Taxes and other local levies, round out the structure of New York’s tax system.

-New York State Tax ?
-Personal Income Tax
+New York State Taxes: Personal Income Tax

 New York is a state that allows its chief city (New York City) to impose its own income tax beyond the state and federal income tax.